Mac,Tupper,Angus,Garfie & Dewar

 In case you were thinking of eventually answering my question,don`t bother."

-My Home was available as a Foster Home to Ontario Rescues
+My Home was made available as a Foster Home to Ontario Rescues

 from approx 2009 to July 2017

-That is when I got my present dog.
+That is when I got my dog from a Reputable Breeder not a Rescue.

-She has a forever home...a real forever home,not a fake forever home where the Rescue maintains control of the dog.
+She has a forever home...a real forever home.

 A Volunteer with a Rescue told me if I would apply to adopt a dog that had already had one TPLO Surgery,the Rescue (meaning the Public) would foot the Bill if a 2nd TPLO was needed.